IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Hydro power plant (water)               It has ProductionFunctionHydro >0                                                                                                    *h*
 ======================================  ===================================================================================================================================  ==========

-The model allways considers a month of 672 hours, i.e., 4 weeks, not calendar months.
-The model considers a year of 8736 hours, i.e., 52 weeks, not calendar years.
+The model always considers a month of 672 hours, i.e., 4 weeks, not calendar months.
+The model assumes a year of 8736 hours, i.e., 52 weeks, not calendar years.

-Daily *storage type* means that the ESS inventory is assessed every time step.
-For daily storage type it is assessed at the end of every hour, for weekly storage type it is assessed at the end of every day, monthly storage type is assessed at the end of every week, and yearly storage type is assessed at the end of every month.
+Daily *storage type* means the ESS inventory is assessed at every step.
+Daily storage type is assessed at the end of every hour, weekly storage type is evaluated at the end of every day, monthly storage type is assessed at the end of every week, and yearly storage type is evaluated at the end of every month.
 *Outflows type* represents when the energy extracted from the storage must be satisfied (for daily outflows type at the end of every day, i.e., the sum of the energy consumed must be equal to the sum of outflows daily).
 *Energy type* represents when the minimum or maximum energy to be produced by a unit must be satisfied (for daily energy type at the end of every day, i.e., the sum of the energy generated by the unit must be lower/greater than the sum of max/min energy for every day).
-The *storage cycle* is the minimum between the inventory assessment period (defined by the storage type), the outflows period (defined by the outflows type), and the energy period (defined by the energy type) (only if outflows or energy power values have been introduced).
+The *storage cycle* is the minimum between the inventory assessment period (defined by the storage type), the outflows period (defined by the outflows type), and the energy period (determined by the energy type) (only if outflows or energy power values have been introduced).
-It can be one time step, one day, one week, and one month, but it can't exceed the stage duration.
-For example, if the stage lasts for 168 hours the storage cycle can only be hourly or daily.
+It can be one time step, day, week, or month, but it can't exceed the stage duration.
+For example, if the stage lasts 168 hours, the storage cycle can only be hourly or daily.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage, only if the initial inventory lies between the storage limits.
 For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) >0 is considered a non-renewable unit.
-If the unit has no operation cost and its maximum storage =0, it is considered a renewable unit.
-If its maximum storage is >0,  with or without operation cost, is considered an ESS.
+If the unit has no operation cost and its maximum storage =0, It is considered a renewable unit.
+If its maximum storage is >0, with or without operation cost, it is regarded as an ESS.

-A very small variable O&M cost (not below 0.01 €/MWh, otherwise it will converted to 0 by the model) for the ESS can be used to avoid pumping with avoided curtailment (at no cost) and afterwards being discharged as spillage.
+A very small variable O&M cost (not below 0.01 €/MWh, otherwise it will be converted to 0 by the model) for the ESS can be used to avoid pumping with avoided curtailment (at no cost) and afterwards discharged as spillage.

 The startup cost of a generating unit refers to the expenses incurred when bringing a power generation unit online, from an idle state to a point where it can produce electricity.

-Must-run non-renewable units are always committed, i.e., their commitment decision is equal to 1.
+Must-run non-renewable units are always committed, i.e., their commitment decision equals 1.
 All must-run units are forced to produce at least their minimum output.

 EFOR is used to reduce the maximum and minimum power of the unit.
-For hydropower plants it can be used to reduce their maximum power by the water head effect.
+For hydropower plants, it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.

-Those generators or ESS with fixed cost >0  are considered candidate and can be installed or not.
+Those generators or ESS with fixed cost >0  are considered candidates and can be installed.

 Maximum, minimum, and initial storage values are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.

-A generator can belong to several mutually exclusive sets, their names must be separated by "\|" when inputted.
+A generator can belong to several mutually exclusive sets; their names must be separated by "\|" when inputted.
 So if Generator1 belongs to Set1 and Set2, the data entry should be "Set1\|Set2".
-If any of the generators in a group is an installation candidate it is assumed that the exclusivity is yearly, so only one of the generators can be committed in the whole Period.
-When all mutually exclusive generators in a set are already installed and functioning it is assumed that the exclusivity is hourly and which generator is committed can change every LoadLevel.
+If any of the generators in a group are installation candidates, it is assumed that exclusivity is yearly, so only one can be committed during the whole period.
+When all mutually exclusive generators in a set are installed and functioning, it is assumed that the exclusivity is hourly, and which generator is committed can change every LoadLevel.

 A generator can be restricted to only be able to provide reserves while generating or while consuming.
-The NoOperatingReserve entry accepts two inputs separatd by a "|".
-The first value corresponds to operating reserve while generating and the second one to operating reserves while consuming power.
-If only one value is entered, both values are considered to be the same.
-If no value is entered, both values are considered to be "No".
+The NoOperatingReserve entry accepts two inputs separated by a "|".
+The first value corresponds to operating reserves while generating, and the second is operating reserves while consuming power.
+If only one value is entered, both values are considered the same.
+If no value is entered, both values are considered "No".

-If lower and upper bounds of investment/retirement decisions are very close (with a difference <1e-3) to 0 or 1 are converted into 0 and 1.
+If the lower and upper bounds of investment/retirement decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.

 Variable maximum and minimum generation
 ---------------------------------------